sawalhiw/bank-customer-accounts-service/README.md

 **Note:** Ensure to start the services in the following order:

 1. **`bank-customer-service`**:
    - Start this service first.
-It is responsible for validating customer details.
+It is responsible for validating customer details. it's core component.

 2. **`bank-auth-service`**:
    - Start this service second.
 It handles token validation and security.